korenka/RisePhoneBook/README.md

 # Phonebook API
-This is a simple Phonebook API application built with Spring Boot and H2 database.
+This is a simple Phonebook API application built with Spring Boot and MySQL database.
 It provides endpoints to manage contacts, including adding, updating, retrieving, and deleting contacts.

 ### 1. Install Prerequisites